natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Z is an empirical constant that captures the local precipitation pattern and hydrogeological characteristics, with typical values ranging from 1 to 20.
 Several studies have determined :math:`\omega` empirically (e.g. Xu et al. 2013, Fig. 3; Liang and Liu 2014; Donohue et al. 2012) and can be used to estimate Z. The relationship between :math:`\omega` and Z is:

-.. math:: Z = \frac{0.2\omega P}{AWC}
+.. math:: Z = \frac{(\omega-1.25) P}{AWC}

-where P and AWC should be average values of Precipitation and Available Water Capacity, respectively, for the dominant LU classes in the study area.
+where P and AWC should be average values of Precipitation and Available Water Capacity, respectively, in the study area.
 Alternatively, following a study by Donohue et al. (2012) encompassing a range of climatic conditions in Australia, Z could be estimated as 0.2*N, where N is the number of rain events per year.
+The definition of a rain event is the one used by the authors of the study, characterized by a minimum period of 6 hours between two storms.
 Calibration of the Z coefficient may also be used by comparing modeled and observed data.
-Note that several studies (e.g. Sánchez-Canales et al., 2012) suggest that the sensitivity of the model to Z is low in areas with a high aridity index (:math:`\frac{ET_0(x)}{P(x)}`).
+Note that the Budyko curve theory suggests that the sensitivity of the model to Z is low in areas with a high aridity index (:math:`\frac{ET_0(x)}{P(x)}`).

 Appendix B: Calibration of Water Yield Model
 ============================================

 The water yield model is based on a simple water balance where it is assumed that all water in excess of evaporative loss arrives at the outlet of the watershed.
 The model is an annual average time step simulation tool applied at the pixel level but reported at the subwatershed level.
 A first run model calibration should be performed using 10 year average input data.
 For example, if water yield model simulations are being performed under a 1990 land use scenario, climate data (total precipitation and potential evapotranspiration) from 1985 to 1995 should be averaged and used with the 1990 land use map.
 The other inputs, root restricting layer depth and plant available water content are less susceptible to temporal variability so any available data for these parameters may be used.
 Observed flow data should be collected from a station furthest downstream in the watershed.
 As with the climate data, a 10 year average should be used for model calibration.
 Gauge data is often provided in flow units (i.e m\ :sup:`3`\ /s).
 Since the model calculates water volume, the observed flow data should be converted into units of m\ :sup:`3`\ /year.

-Note, to ensure accuracy, the watershed input being used in the water yield model should have the same approximate area as the contributing watershed area provided with the observed flow data.
-When assessing the overall accuracy of the model, the mean water yield for the watershed should be compared with the observed depth at the outlet.
-In nested watersheds or adjacent watersheds, calibration could be carried out on one or two stations (watersheds) and validation of these calibrated watersheds could be carried on the other watershed(s).
+As with all models, model uncertainty is inherent and must be considered when analyzing results for decision making.
 Before the user starts the calibration process, we highly recommended sensitivity analysis using the observed runoff data.
-The sensitivity analysis will define the parameters that influence model outputs the most.
+The sensitivity analysis will define the parameters that influence model outputs the most (see for example Sanchez-Canales et al. , 2012).
 The calibration can then focus on highly sensitive parameters followed by less sensitive ones.

-As with all models, model uncertainty is inherent and must be considered when analyzing results for decision making.
-The model is therefore essentially driven more by parameter values (Z, :math:`K_c`, root depth) then by the individual physical hydrologic processes taking place in the watershed.
-Since these parameter values are often obtained from literature or experimental studies under varied conditions, a range of values are usually available (see data sources).
+Since the parameter values are often obtained from literature or experimental studies under varied conditions, a range of values are usually available (see data sources).
 InVEST Water Yield model uncertainty is best addressed by performing model simulations under maximum, minimum and mean parameter values.
 Doing so will provide a range of outputs corresponding to plausible actual conditions.

 References
 ==========